Macheing/Python-scripts/README.md

-This repo is about random mini programs I coded during my spare time.
+This repo is about random python scripts coded during my spare time.